-If the optionee does not satisfy both of the above holding period requirements (a "disqualifying disposition"), then the optionee will be required to report as ordinary income, in the year the shares are disposed of, the amount by which (i) the lesser of (a) the fair market value of the shares at the time of exercise of the incentive stock option (or, for directors, officers or greater than 10% stockholders of the Company, generally the fair market value of the shares six months after the date of exercise, unless such persons file an election under Section 83(b) of the Code within 30 days of exercise) or (b) the amount realized on the disposition of the shares, exceeds (ii) the option price for the shares.
+If the optionee does not satisfy both of the above holding period requirements (a "disqualifying disposition"), then the optionee will be required to report as ordinary income, in the year the shares are disposed of, the amount by which (i) the lesser of (a) the fair market value of the shares at the time of exercise of the incentive stock option or (b) the amount realized on the disposition of the shares, exceeds (ii) the option price for the shares.
 The Company will be entitled to a compensation expense deduction in an amount equal to the ordinary income includable in the taxable income of the optionee (as such deduction may be limited by certain provisions of the Code).
 The remainder of the gain recognized on the disposition, if any, or any loss recognized on the disposition, will be treated as long-term or short-term capital gain or loss, depending on the holding period.

 Non-qualified Options.
 Neither the optionee nor the Company incurs any federal income tax consequences as a result of the grant of a non-qualified option.
-Upon exercise of a non-qualified option, an optionee will recognize ordinary income, subject, in the case of employees, to payroll tax withholding and reporting requirements, on the "includability date" in an amount equal to the difference between (i) the fair market value of the shares purchased, determined on the includability date; and (ii) the consideration paid for the shares.
-The includability date generally will be the date of exercise of the non-qualified option.
-However, the includability date for participants who are officers, directors or greater than 10% stockholders of the Company will generally occur six months later, unless such persons file an election under Section 83(b) of the Code within 30 days of the date of exercise to include as ordinary income the amount realized upon exercise of the non-qualified option.
+Upon exercise of a non-qualified option, an optionee will recognize ordinary income, subject, in the case of employees, to payroll tax withholding and reporting requirements, on the date of exercise in an amount equal to the difference between (i) the fair market value of the shares purchased, determined on the exercise date; and (ii) the consideration paid for the shares.
 The optionee may be subject to an additional excise tax if any amounts are treated as excess parachute payments, as discussed below.
 Special rules will apply if previously acquired shares of Crown Crafts Series A common stock are permitted to be tendered in payment of an option exercise price or if shares otherwise to be received pursuant to the exercise of such option are used for such purpose.